pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>

 Our programmers identified what they thought the problem was with the software.
 After working for several hours, it turns out that the problem is something different.
 We're back to square one, unfortunately.

+My friend moved to Kyiv to open his own business but he failed and returned home to square one.

+My friend moved to Kyiv to open his own business but he failed and returned to his village and back to square one.

 </p>
 </details>